maxkmy/A-Visualizer/README.md

 Make sure to download Pygame.

 # Playing the game
-Run `main(WIN, WIDTH)` in console in order to begin the visualizationn.
+Run `main(WIN, WIDTH)` in console in order to begin the visualization.